-- Ensure that supplies needed are on hand. - Secure furnace rooms, storerooms, garage doors,etc. Covering with plywood is recommended. - Cover windows with plywood. - Store loose objects inside, i.e., boxes, BBQ grills, garbage cans, toys, etc. - Secure objects outside of building, i.e., boats, playground equipment, clothesline, etc. - Fill vehicle fuel tank. - Fill water containers, to include bathtubs, as the water supply may become inoperable or contaminated. - Maintain a minimum three-day supply of nonperishable food and potable water. - If you have a power generator, do not connect it to your house power panel.
-Plug the items you intend to use directly into the generator. - Turn your refrigerator thermostat to its lowest temperature. - Turn off all appliances with pilot lights, i.e., stoves, furnaces, ranges, etc., for the duration of the hurricane. - Turn off gas at the meter.
+- Ensure that supplies needed are on hand - Secure furnace rooms, storerooms, garage doors,etc. Covering with plywood is recommended - Cover windows with plywood - Store loose objects inside, i.e., boxes, BBQ grills, garbage cans, toys, etc - Secure objects outside of building, i.e., boats, playground equipment, clothesline, etc - Fill vehicle fuel tank - Fill water containers, to include bathtubs, as the water supply may become inoperable or contaminated - Maintain a minimum three-day supply of nonperishable food and potable water - If you have a power generator, do not connect it to your house power panel.
+Plug the items you intend to use directly into the generator - Turn your refrigerator thermostat to its lowest temperature - Turn off all appliances with pilot lights, i.e., stoves, furnaces, ranges, etc., for the dura-tion of the hurricane - Turn off gas at the meter will make them feel comfortable or